W & S Gippsland Weather

 W & S Gippsland Forecast

-Monday Cloudy.
-High (80%) chance of showers, most likely later this evening.
-Snow falling above 1200 metres.
-The chance of a thunderstorm later this evening.
-Light winds becoming NW/NE 15 to 20 km/h in the late evening.
+Monday Partly cloudy.
+Slight (30%) chance of a shower in the southwest, becoming less likely later this evening.
+The chance of a thunderstorm with possible hail near the west coast this evening.
+Winds W 25 to 40 km/h decreasing to 15 to 20 km/h in the late evening.

 W & S Gippsland Weather Forecasts